-b. the hours of operation shall be such that adverse impacts of noise and traffic movements on adjacent residential uses are reduced.
-Child care centre is a type of commercial use and activity is concentrated during commuter peak traffic within the neighbourhood, feeding nearby arterials.
-Provisions have been made in agreement to define staff parking and seat aside enough stalls for parent pick-up and drop-off.
-C. parking shall be required on the site of the child care centre to accommodate the employees of the centre.
+(b) the hours of operation shall be such that adverse impacts of noise and traffic movements on adjacent residential uses are reduced.

+Daycare use is a type of commercial use and activity is concentrated during commuter peak traffic within the neighbourhood.
+Provisions have been made in the development agreement to define staff parking and set aside enough stalls for parent pick-up and drop-off.
+A new parking and driveway scheme will limit negative impacts.

+(c) parking shall be required on the site of the child care centre to accommodate the employees of the centre.
 Parking areas should, where necessary, be visually buffered from any adjacent residential uses by the use of fences, screening and/or landscaping as appropriate.

 The amount of parking will be specified based on staffing levels.
 Temporary parking for drop-off and pick-up by parents has been described and may utilize limited on street parking and a majority on site parking.
-The site already possesses adequate buffering. d. site design features, including landscaping, outdoor play space, parking areas and driveways shall be designed, sized and located to provide for the needs of the users of the facility, as well as to address potential impacts on adjacent residential uses.
-The existing driveway has been used for 14 years in child care operations and is deemed adequate to accommodate the volume of child care activity proposed.
-Outdoor play space will be fenced for safety and buffering. e. vehicular access to and egress from the child care centre and pedestrian movement shall be accommodated in a manner which encourages safety.
-The site design shall incorporate a safe pedestrian path from the parking and drop off areas to the building. f. signs for the child care centre shall be of a size, design and placement on the lot which reduces impacts on adjacent residential uses.
-The R-1 zone of the Halifax Mainland LUB addresses signage and shall apply. g. centres shall not be located so as to produce a concentration within a particular neighbourhood.
+The site already possesses adequate buffering.

+(d) site design features, including landscaping, outdoor play space, parking areas and driveways shall be designed, sized and located to provide for the needs of the users of the facility, as well as to address potential impacts on adjacent residential uses.

+Site design features will be specified in the development agreement to minimize neighbourhood impact and stress safety and compatibility.
+The existing driveway has been used for almost 25 years in child care operations and will be linked between the 2 properties (a loop) to improve access and safety.
+Outdoor play space will be fenced for safety and buffering.

+(e) vehicular access to and egress from the child care centre and pedestrian movement shall be accommodated in a manner which encourages safety.

+The site design shall incorporate a safe pedestrian path from the parking and drop off areas to the building.

+(f) signs for the child care centre shall be of a size, design and placement on the lot which reduces impacts on adjacent residential uses.
+The R-1 Zone By-law referencing signage shall apply. (g) centres shall not be located so as to produce a concentration within a particular neighbourhood.
 In addition, only one centre with a licensed capacity of more than 14 children shall be permitted on any cul-de-sac.
-Since the subject site is on the opposite side of a major arterial roadway from the sister application 21389, there is minimal connection between the two and therefore a concentration is deemed not applicable.
-The subject site is not located on a cul-de-sac.

-h. all other relevant policies of the municipal planning strategy with particular reference to the Residential Environments section.
-See above. ---- --- ------------ --
+Since the subject site is on the opposite side of an arterial road from the sister application 21795, there is minimal connection between the two and therefore a concentration is deemed not applicable.
+Despite the physical proximity, the functional impacts of these two facilities do not materially overlap.
+The subject site is not located on a cul-de-sac. (h) all other relevant policies of the municipal planning strategy with particular reference to the Residential Environments section.
+See above.